SueAli/A-B_Test/README.md

 If our hypothesis is true, we must observe the following:
 - Gross Conversion should go lower, as student who likely to cancel their enrollment during 14-day trial boundary expected to be decreased by the new pop screen
 - Retention should go higher, as enrolled students would not be likely to drop the course and pay at least one payment.
-- Net conversion should remain unchanged.
+- Net conversion shouldn't be reduced.
 As the amount of students who past 14-day trial and make at least one payment shouldn't be affected by the change.

 ### Measuring Standard Deviation